NFL Kickoff Game Ratings Take A Hit From 2016 As Patriots Lose To Chiefs

 To put some greater context, the 2016 kickoff game, which was down from both the 2015 and the 2014 openers, went on to snare a 9.4/33 rating among adults 18-49 and 25.19 million viewers.
 With the Super Bowl 50 champs 10-points down at one point before surging for the win, the Broncos vs. Panthers opener was the fourth year in a row that a NFL kickoff game topped 25 million viewers.
 With 27.5 million sets of eyeballs, the 2010 kickoff game between the New Orleans Saints and the Minnesota Vikings still holds the record for most watched season opener since the Thursday traditional started in 2002.

-Of course, last night’s game comes off last season’s sacked ratings, as NFL Commissioner Roger Goodell, who was soundly booed and mocked by clown nose sporting Patriots fans at Foxborough last night, the Comcast-owned net and others are more than aware.
+Of course, last night’s 8:45 PM – midnight ET game comes off last season’s sacked ratings, as NFL Commissioner Roger Goodell, who was soundly booed and mocked by clown nose sporting Patriots fans at Foxborough last night, the Comcast-owned net and others are more than aware.
 Starting out in a 12% decline, a generous analysis had ratings for the 2016-2017 season down around 8% overall from the year before in the end.

 Before last night’s results, a sliver of hope had seemed to emerge as this year’s preseason play has been up 5% over the same games the year before.
 Heading into Sunday Night Football on NBC this weekend, everyone will be putting a lot of stock in a strong game between the big market New York Giants and the Dallas Cowboys delivering the goods and the numbers to turn things around.